Skip to main content

 More Options

-Unfortunately, serving innovative food at fair prices isn't the only thing food truck owners have to think about.
-Foodie entrepreneurs must also do their legal research before hitting the road -- or risk getting shut down.
+Unfortunately, serving delicious food at fair prices isn't the only thing food truck owners have to think about.
+Foodie entrepreneurs must also do their legal research before hitting the road — or risk getting shut down by the health department.

-Here are five legal issues that food truck owners commonly face:
+Here are the top legal issues that food truck operators commonly face:

 1. Licenses and permits.
-Like any other business, food trucks require licenses and permits.
-While the details vary by location, many areas have a cap on the number of vendor permits they distribute in a certain amount of time.
-Because food trucks are so popular these days, this can put a delay on your process.
+Food trucks can require just as many business licenses and permits as a stationary location.
+While the details vary by state and municipality, many areas have ordinances that place a cap on the number of vendor permits they distribute in a certain amount of time.
+Because food trucks are so popular these days, this can put serious roadblocks in the way to bringing mobile food service to some communities.

 2. Health and safety issues.
-Food trucks are essentially restaurants on wheels and thus are subject to the same health and safety regulations.
-The difficulty of maintaining or ensuring that everything is up to par for food trucks should be considered.
+Food trucks are essentially restaurants on wheels, and thus are subject to the same health and food safety regulations as any other food establishment.
+The local health department will require extensive food safety permits, official inspections, and food preparation certifications before they will give the green light.
 For example, considering a food truck's limited space, is a brick oven in a truck safe?
-Can all the people crammed into one food truck properly clean with so little room?
+Can all the people crammed into one food truck practice proper sanitation procedures with so little room — especially in places facing major COVID threats?

-3. Costs.
+4. Costs.
 While running a food truck is cheaper than maintaining a brick-and-mortar restaurant, it's still not cheap.
-Food trucks can range in price from as little as $30,000 to more than $80,000 -- and that doesn't even include the cost of supplies, permits, vendors, licenses, employee salaries, insurance, and more.
+Food trucks can range in price from as little as $30,000 to more than $80,000 -- and that doesn't even include the cost of supplies, food handler permits, vendors, business licenses, employee salaries, insurance, food safety certifications, and more.

-5. Inconsistent laws.
+6. Inconsistent laws.
 Even though food trucks have been around for quite some time, their recent popularity has sparked the need to reassess food truck laws more closely.
-According to The New York Times, regulation and enforcement of food truck laws is often incredibly erratic.
+Regulation and enforcement of food truck laws is often incredibly erratic.
 Sometimes, you're only allowed to park in a spot for 30 minutes; other times, it's an hour.
 Sometimes, you can't sell if you're within 500 feet of a school zone; other times, you can.
 Sometimes, you get a ticket; other times, you'll get towed.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help